Parque de Atracciones de Madrid

-Needless to say these procedures hit throughput fairly dramatically, cutting the ride capacity to no more than a third of what it could have been.
+It's fair to say that throughput was greatly limited by this approach, reducing capacity by at least seventy-five percent.
 While I didn't ride anything else at the park today, the visual evidence based on a thirty minute wander suggested that painfully slow loading procedures were the rule rather than the exception.

 Parque Warner Madrid